When you have an upcoming exam, you put everything going on your life beside and try to increase your studying time.

-Looking at the lock screen to see what notification you got or the what time is it now can distract you from your studies, like that looking at the screen for no reason will distract you from the book you’ve been reading.
+Looking at the lock screen to see what notification you got or what time is it now can distract you from your studies, like that looking at the screen for no reason will distract you from the book you’ve been reading.

 Fix 1: Blackout the Lockscreen

 Using something attractive on the lock screen and home screen of your phone can make you look at the phone often.
-So changing it back to black colour can help you stop looking at it.
+So changing it back to black color can help you stop looking at it.

 Fix 2: Use Motivational Quote Wallpapers